We carry many burdens of the region's transportation and deserve a greater share of the benefits.

 Our health is in danger because of the pollution brought by excess traffic.

 As a whole, our city has the second greatest exposure to pollution and the least open space in Massachusetts.
-And the Route 28 Corridor is facing a doubling of traffic, if nothing is done, from today's 50,000 vehicle trips per day.
+And the Route 28 Corridor is facing a doubling of traffic, if nothing is done, from today’s 50,000 vehicle trips per day.
 Bringing transit to Somerville is the largest unfunded Clean Air Act obligation for our state when it comes to transportation dollars.
-Is this fair?
-(Read more about Health and Environmental Justice.)
+(Read more about health issues.)

 We must work together to hold the state to its commitments.